jrgrantham/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+Dynamic array will automatically resize, increasing and decreasing depending on the amount of data.

+-  Access array: O(1)
+-  front: O(n)
+-  back: O(1)

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+-  O(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+-  it is an onject with an array of blocks (objects) within it.
+-  the blocks are 'rewards' or proofs of work done to crack the hash of the previous block.
+-  these blocks are chained together by the previous hash.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+-  proof of work is showing the 'password' of the previous block which takes a long time to compute.
+-  to change the

 ## Project Set Up